pytest-dev/pytest-django/docs/helpers.rst

 --------

 pytest-django provides some pytest fixtures to provide dependencies for tests.
-More information on fixtures is available in the `py.test documentation
+More information on fixtures is available in the `pytest documentation
 <http://pytest.org/latest/fixture.html>`_.